apollo

 Medicinal Benefits

-SEMAGLUTIDE is used to treat type 2 diabetes in people 18 years and older.
+Semaglutide is used to treat type 2 diabetes in people 18 years and older.
 It is used when diet and exercise are not enough on their own or cannot use another diabetes medicine or when the other drugs are not enough to control or maintain your blood sugar levels.
-SEMAGLUTIDE comprises semaglutide.
+Semaglutide comprises semaglutide.
 Semaglutide is a GLP-1 physiological hormone that promotes glycemic control via several mechanisms, including insulin secretion, slowing gastric emptying, and reducing postprandial glucagon secretion.
 Changes to diet and exercise are often combined with this medication.

 Directions for Use